Trickster

 Radin, Paul, The Trickster: A Study in American Indian Mythology, 1956supporting

-Wakdjunkaga has as yet developed no sense of true sex differentiation is made still clearer by the episode where he transforms himself into a woman.
-Penis, cohabitation are only symbols here; no sense of concrete reality is attached to them.
+to indicate how meaningless and undifferentiated Wakdjunkaga’s sex drive still is inherently… That Wakdjunkaga has as yet developed no sense of true sex differentiation is made still clearer by the episode where he transforms himself into a woman.

 Radin, Paul, The Trickster: A Study in American Indian Mythology, 1956supporting